Judge the Ads Ohio

 Joseph T. Deters

 Despite no previous experience, Governor Mike DeWine appointed Republican Joseph T. Deters to the Ohio Supreme Court in January 2023.
-Justice Deters’ brother, Dennis, was also appointed by DeWine to the Public Utilities Commission in 2019.
-Prior to that appointment, Dennis was appointed by then Governor John Kasich to the Ohio Court of Appeals to fill Pat DeWine’s (son of the current Governor) seat when he ran for the Ohio Supreme Court.
+In 2019, Justice Deters’ brother, Dennis, was also appointed by DeWine to the Public Utilities Commission (PUCO).
+The Ohio Supreme Court is the court of record for challenges to PUCO decisions.

 Deters first served as Hamilton County prosecutor from 1992-1999 and then resumed this elected position from 2005-2023.
 His tenure as Hamilton County Prosecutor was interrupted by his election as Ohio Treasurer in 1998.
 He won re-election in 2002 but resigned in 2004 amid a pay-to-play scandal in which his chief of staff Matt Borges pleaded guilty to improper use of a public office.
 Justice Deters was never charged and Borges was later convicted for his role in the Householder/HB6 corruption scheme.